wimpy/wimpy.deploy/docs/deploy.md

 # Specifies the percentage of instances in an Auto Scaling replacement update that must signal success for the update to succeed
 wimpy_aws_autoscaling_signal_min_successful: "100"
 ```

+You can learn how your application is started in the EC2 instances in the [Running your application](running.md) section.